peixeman/Wikipedia-Race/README.md

 ## Known Issues
 * ~~When quitting the game or playing again, the webdriver will open and close itself while reconnecting.~~ (ae7b740)
+* Quitting after playing more than one round continuously results in application hanging.

 ## Future Features
 * Special host menu and options.